digaryfa/UTH-Timer/README.md

 # UTH-Timer
-"Gate delay estimation with library compatible CSMs and multiple Ceff", The TimeKeepers, University of Thessaly, Greece
+D. Garyfallou et al., “Gate Delay Estimation With Library Compatible Current Source Models and Effective Capacitance,” IEEE Trans. on Very Large Scale Integration (VLSI) Systems, vol. 29, no. 5, pp. 962–972, 2021.
+(The TimeKeepers, University of Thessaly, Greece)

 ## Introduction

-This README provides details on how to use UTH-Timer, TimeKeepers' CCS delay calculation toolkit.
+This README provides details on how to use the gate timing calculator of UTH-Timer, TimeKeepers' CCS timing calculation toolkit.

 This toolkit is an extended version of the [TAU 2020 contest Delay Calculator Toolkit (DCTK)](https://github.com/geochrist/dctk/tree/tau2020).